freeCodeCamp/freeCodeCamp/curriculum/challenges/english/03-front-end-libraries/react/render-with-an-if-else-condition.md

 ---

 ## Description

 <section id='description'>

 Another application of using JavaScript to control your rendered view is to tie the elements that are rendered to a condition.
 When the condition is true, one view renders.
 When it's false, it's a different view.
-You can do this with a standard <code>if/else</code> statement in the <code>render()</code> method of a React component.
+You can do this with a standard `if/else` statement in the `render()` method of a React component.

 </section>

 ## Instructions

 <section id='instructions'>

-MyComponent contains a <code>boolean</code> in its state which tracks whether you want to display some element in the UI or not.
-The <code>button</code> toggles the state of this value.
+MyComponent contains a `boolean` in its state which tracks whether you want to display some element in the UI or not.
+The `button` toggles the state of this value.
 Currently, it renders the same UI every time.
-Rewrite the <code>render()</code> method with an <code>if/else</code> statement so that if <code>display</code> is <code>true</code>, you return the current markup.
-Otherwise, return the markup without the <code>h1</code> element.
+Rewrite the `render()` method with an `if/else` statement so that if `display` is `true`, you return the current markup.
+Otherwise, return the markup without the `h1` element.

-<strong>Note:</strong>&nbsp;You must write an <code>if/else</code> to pass the tests.
+**Note:** You must write an `if/else` to pass the tests.
 Use of the ternary operator will not pass here.

 </section>

 ## Tests

 <section id='tests'>

 ```yml